LukaP123456/SuAir-backend/README.md

 npm install
 ```

+You need a mongo database specifically mongoDB compass in order to run this code.
-First timme to get some test data run the cron job with the following commands:
+First time to get some test data run the cron job with the following commands:
 These commands will load the data from the json files.

 ```